Cosmetic products and FDA listing compliance.

 Getting your cosmetic products registered with the FDA is a huge milestone, but the work doesn’t stop there.
 MoCRA introduced a new era of accountability, and maintaining compliance is an ongoing process.
 Think of it less like a one-time task and more like a continuous commitment to safety and transparency.
 Staying on top of your obligations after registration is key to protecting your brand, your customers, and your ability to operate without interruption.
 Let’s walk through the essential practices you need to adopt to keep your business in good standing with the FDA long after your initial submission is approved.

-Handle Annual Updates
+How to Handle Annual Updates and Renewals

 Your FDA product listing isn’t a “set it and forget it” deal.
 Under MoCRA, you’re required to update your registration every year to keep it active.
 This annual renewal is mandatory for all cosmetic products currently on the market.
 It’s a good idea to set calendar reminders well in advance of your deadline to gather any necessary information and avoid a last-minute scramble.
 Missing this renewal can lead to your products being considered misbranded, which is a compliance issue you definitely want to avoid.
 Staying proactive with your FDA registration updates is a simple but critical part of your long-term compliance strategy.

-Report Adverse Events Correctly
+How to Report Adverse Events Under MoCRA

 One of the most significant changes under MoCRA is the mandatory reporting of adverse events.
 Previously, this was voluntary, but now, if a customer reports a serious health issue linked to your product—like a severe rash, infection, or allergic reaction—you are required to report it to the FDA within 15 business days.
 You also need to maintain records of all health-related complaints for six years (or three years for qualifying small businesses).
 It’s crucial to have a clear internal system for receiving, evaluating, and documenting customer feedback.
 This ensures you can meet your adverse event reporting obligations promptly and responsibly.